FirelyTeam/firely-docs/mappingengine/transformsetup/mappingfile.rst

 2. ``POST http(s)://<firely-server-endpoint>/administration/StructureMap`` with the resulting ``StructureMap``, or ``PUT`` to a unique ID.
 Make sure you don't make duplicates of the StructureMap on the server - so always use ``PUT`` to update the existing one afterwards.
 Note down logical ID of your map.

   2.1.
-In our example, add ``"id": "tutorial",`` to the StructureMap received in step 1 and upload it to ``http://localhost:4080/administration/StructureMap/tutorial``.
-Thus ``tutorial`` is the logical ID we're working with.
+In our example, add ``"id": "tutorial",`` to the StructureMap received in step 1 and upload it to ``http://localhost:4080/administration/StructureMap/FHIRMapperTutorial``.
+Thus ``FHIRMapperTutorial`` is the logical ID we're working with.

 .. note::